WithoutContent/CommandRunner/README.md

 3. Google copied text:
     - Command: `start https://www.google.com/search?q="board()"`
     - If value in clipboard is "How to Command Runner"
-    - Executed command: `start https://www.google.com/search?q=How to Command Runner`
+    - Executed command: `start https://www.google.com/search?q="How to Command Runner"`

 4. Different arguments:
     - Wants to one time open an app with console, another time in safe mode and another time some other way?